graeme-a-stewart/cpp-concurrency/doc/04-ThreadedBuildingBlocksLoops.md

 }
 ```

-Note that because of the extra methods that are needed for `parallel_reduce` it's not possible to use a lambda here.
+Note that because of the extra methods that are needed for
+`parallel_reduce` it's less easy to use a lambda
+here.

 ## Blocked Range and Grain Size